jeremynoesen/AISpongeLite/README.md

 ## About

-AI Sponge Lite (sometimes called "Lite") is a Discord bot that generates audio-only AI Sponge episodes with transcripts inspired by AI Sponge and AI Sponge Rehydrated (sometimes called "Rehydrated").
+AI Sponge Lite (sometimes called "Lite") is a Discord bot that generates audio-only AI Sponge episodes with transcripts inspired by AI Sponge Rehydrated (sometimes called "Rehydrated").

 ### Characters